GitGrit/master-git-tools/docs/git/README.md

 ### Windows

-If you installed Cmder, you already have Git!
-Give yourself a high-five!

-Now all you have to do is configure some Git settings.
+If you installed Cmder, you already have Git, but you still need to configure some Git settings.

 In this section we will:
 1. Set your name in Git